MicrosoftDocs/visualstudio-docs/subscriptions/buy-activate-retail.md

 - [Visual Studio Professional](https://www.microsoft.com/p/visual-studio-professional-subscription/dg7gmgf0dst3?activetab=pivot%3aoverviewtab)
 - [Visual Studio Test Professional](https://www.microsoft.com/p/visual-studio-test-professional-subscription/dg7gmgf0dst6?activetab=pivot%3aoverviewtab)

-Each of these subscriptions offers the option to make an initial purchase or to renew an existing subscription.
-Renewal pricing, which reflects a significant discount, is only available for exisiting subscriptions.
+Each of these subscription offers the option to make an initial purchase or to renew an existing subscription.
+Renewal pricing, which reflects a significant discount, is only available for existing subscriptions.

 > [!IMPORTANT]
 > To qualify to renew subscriptions at the discounted renewal price, subscriptions should be renewed before they expire.